Gulf of Honduras: Ecosystems

-Seagrass beds

-The Gulf's seagrass beds are dominated by turtle grass, though shoal, manatee, and tape grasses also appear.
+Seagrass beds are dominated by turtle grass, though shoal, manatee, and tape grasses also appear.
 Seagrass meadows are predominantly found in clear, sandy-bottomed, surf-free, shallow waters, as found off the coast of Belize, in the Amatique Bay, and in Graciosa Bay.
-They cover some 3750 ha of the Gulf, reaching a density of some 133 plants per square foot (1,433 plants per m^{2}).
-They provide a source of nutrition for marine life, and help stabilise the coast.
+They cover some 3750 ha, reaching a density of some 133 plants per square foot (1,433 plants per m^{2}).
+They provide a source of nutrition for marine life and help stabilise the coast.
 In Belize, they serve as an important habitat for queen conch, the country's second-most important commercial fish species.

-Coral reefs

-The most significant coral reefs in the Gulf are those of the Belize Barrier Reef, itself part of the Mesoamerican Barrier Reef, the second-largest reef in the world.
+The Belize Barrier Reef is part of the Mesoamerican Barrier Reef, the second-largest reef in the world.
 It is composed of lagoon patch reefs, fringing reefs, and offshore atolls.
 It is home to some 60 coral, 350 mollusc, and 500 fish species.
-Isolated coral patches dot the Guatemalan and Honduran coasts of the Gulf.
+Isolated coral patches dot the Guatemalan and Honduran coasts.

 Biodiversity

-The Gulf's marine life is particularly diverse.
-It is home to a number of threatened and endangered marine species, most notably West Indian manatees, and green, leatherback, and hawksbill turtles.
+Marine life is particularly diverse.
+It is home to threatened and endangered marine species, most notably West Indian manatees, and green, leatherback, and hawksbill turtles.

-Genera and species tallies in coastal and marine areas of Belize in 1998.